Spain's Best Places You Should Visit

 41. Play Golf on Championship Course

-Spain has become a golfers paradise offering over 450 top class golf courses and an enviable climate with long hours or sunshine which allows valuable golf time late into the evening.
+Spain has become a golfers paradise offering over 450 top-class golf courses and an enviable climate with long hours of sunshine which allows valuable golf time late into the evening.

 42. Rio Tinto Mines Huelva